 Specialist Response Unit (SRU)

 They respond to reports of unattended items on the railway.
 They assess packages, bags and ambiguous substances such as unusual smells, powders, liquids and chemicals.
+Their assessment skills allow them to negate potential hazards and reduce needless delay and disruption.
+Conversely, their specialist analysis can escalate incidents earlier and more safely, mitigating the danger to passengers and rail staff, should the need arise.

 Specialist Unit, Specialist Equipment